maehler/spruce-v3/src/marvelous_jobs/README.md

                         SLURM account where jobs should be run -x COVERAGE, --coverage COVERAGE
+                        sequencing coverage of the project (default: 30) -n MAX_JOBS, --max-jobs MAX_JOBS
+                        maximum number of jobs allowed to be submitted at any point (default: 3000)
-                        sequencing coverage of the project (default: 30) -f, --force           force overwrite of existing database
+  -f, --force           force overwrite of existing database
 ```